Yichuans/iucn-hand-over/docs/world-heritage-outlook.md

-# History

-I built the first prototype of the Outlook assessment module in Python (Web2Py framework) in early 2012, as proof of concept.
-The underlying principle is to store the results of assessment in a database so that it could be managed and analysed more easily and effectively.
-A database approach is the only way to systematically manage the data the project generates.

-For the development, RSMI was commissioned to undertake the design, implementation and maintenance of the three modules: assessment, site information, and front-end website for showcasing findings.
-In hindsight, it was an unrealistic ambition with impossible funds, but at the time the can-do spirit prevailed and I was technically in-mature and inexperienced as to make do with developing everything, rather than checking reality and focusing on the minimally viable product.

-It was not a success I had hoped for - part of the reason being that the roles were never clear.
-I think I was given the role of project management, yet I had no power in making design choices nor allocate funds.
-My role became that of an inefficient intermediate.
-During the development process, I led numerous consultations with the team during each milestone, and had constant struggles to accommodate opinions and then feed to the developers.
-The decision making process was unnecessarily long and painful at times.

-Despite the hiccups and constant compromises along the way, a product was developed with all modules, albeit late.
-The database played a major role to fulfilling the requirement of data analysis.
-I built the pipelines from database dumps to queries that output assessments, and then turn into usable formats.
-They powered the first Outlook report.

-My role in the second development is technical advisory and I am not involved in the daily management of the development.

 # Technical architecture

 The assessment module was written in Java, a custom-made system that accepts assessments via the web interface and store in a PostgreSQL database.
 The user facing front end website displays results of assessment and was implemented in Liferay, which during the second development changed to a Drupal based system (written in PHP).